 Every once in a while, I'll get asked if it's safe to encapsulate a placenta when mom tests positive for Group B Streptococcus (GBS).
 The short answer is YES, ABSOLUTELY!
-The evidence shows us that testing positive for GBS (simply being colonized) is not at all a safety concern for consuming a properly prepared placenta.
+The evidence shows us that testing positive for GBS (simply being colonized) is not a safety concern for consuming a properly prepared placenta.
 GBS is a type of bacteria that is present in all of us at one point or another and is normally found in the vagina and/or rectum of about 25% of all healthy, adult women (1).

 Recently, an article from the CDC has been circulating, leading some to believe that women who test positive for GBS are at risk when consuming their placenta.
 (2) The mother in this story tested negative for GBS at 37 weeks and had a normal vaginal delivery.
 Shortly after birth, her baby developed signs of respiratory distress and was transferred to the NICU.
 Mom had her placenta encapsulated, and baby was later reinfected with GBS.
-Unfortunately, there are many holes in the CDC's story that are not being translated to the circulating news stories (SHOCKING, I know).
+Unfortunately, there are many holes in the CDC's story that are not being translated to the circulating news stories (shocking, I know).
 As a trained and professional encapsulator, safety is absolutely my number one concern and I take it very seriously.
 Your safety and satisfaction is also my livelihood and reputation!

 Here's why we can say that encapsulation is still safe for a GBS positive mom:

-1) The evidence shows that proper steaming and dehydration temperatures will drastically reduce microbial counts, making placenta consumption safe.
+1) The evidence shows that proper steaming and dehydration temperatures will drastically reduce microbial counts, making placenta consumption generally safe.
 According to Jena University, "the preparation of placental tissue has a clear effect on the microbial contamination: dehydration causes a drastic germ reduction, steaming followed by dehydration causes an even greater reduction of microbial species.
 Regarding to foodstuff regulations of the European Union, no “unsafe” organisms were detected in our samples."'
 (3) Basically, to effectively kill GBS bacteria, placentas need to be heated to 130 degrees F for at least 30 minutes (4).
 The encapsulator in this specific story used the "raw prep method" and did not steam the placenta before dehydrating it, so it's possible that it was not prepared according to food safety guidelines.
 We don't know what dehydration temperature was used, but if it was below 130 degrees, the placenta was not properly heated to kill the GBS or other bacteria.
 To ensure safety during preparation, Woman Craft Austin follows strict, standard protocol for each placenta and does not offer raw preparation (remember, you can be GBS+, even when you test negative?)
 Each placenta is steamed for 30 minutes (with an internal temperature check) before dehydrating at 145 degrees F for a minimum of 10-12 hours.
 All this being said, I do know a handful of women who have consumed their placentas raw after testing positive for GBS, and they were fine.
 It's just not an option I feel comfortable offering when providing the service professionally.

 2) We also know that this baby showed signs of initial infection soon after birth and before placenta pills were even returned to mom.
 The placenta likely should not have been prepared for encapsulation since an infection present in mom during labor (chorioamnionitis), or a baby that is sent to the NICU for infection, means that the placenta cannot be safely ingested.
 This is why I always ask about signs of infection at pickup.